Containers

 What is Watchtower Container?

-Watchtower is an open-source tool that monitors running Docker container instances and manages the operation to automatically update them from Docker hub or your own image registry to the latest available version of the image than originally started.
+Watchtower is an open-source tool that monitors running Docker containers.
+It manages automatically updating your container updates by looking at the registry URL for the container on Docker hub or your own image registry.
+If it sees a new version of your container image it will update these to the latest available version of the image than originally started.
 You can load it on your Docker host, running Linux.

-On a set schedule, it enumerates an existing container image and checks for a newer version of the Docker image using the Docker API than the version deployed initially.
+On a set schedule, it queries your existing container images and checks for a newer version of the Docker image using the Docker API.
+It will pull any images newer than the version the container was deployed with.
 Watchtower runs on any Docker host along with your other running containers.

 Containerized app

-Watchtower is a containerized application and can be run alongside other Docker containers as a Watchtower instance.
+Watchtower itself is a containerized application.
+It can be run alongside other Docker containers.
 When Watchtower detects a new version of a watched image, it pulls the new image from the registry and replaces the containerized app with a new one based on the new image and it also uses the container’s current configuration with the config file.
+So, you don’t have to worry about losing the options your container was deployed with.

 Watchtower can also remove the old container and any unused images to keep your Docker host clean.